pivotal/docs-tap/scst-policy/configuring.md

 ### <a id="cip-images"></a> `images`

-The ClusterImagePolicy specifies `spec.images` which specifies a list of glob matching patterns.
-These matching patterns will be matched against the image digest of PodSpec resources attempting to be deployed.
+`spec.images` in a ClusterImagePolicy specifies a list of glob matching patterns.
+These patterns will be matched against the image digest in `PodSpec` for resources attempting to be deployed.

 Glob matches against images using semantics similar to Golang filepaths.
 A `**` may be used to match against all subdirectories.
 To make it easier to specify